+Wynn Las Vegas is temporarily closed for the health of our guests, employees and community.
 Just like you, we are closely monitoring new developments regarding the coronavirus.
-Our policies and procedures follow recommendations from the U.S. Centers for Disease Control and Prevention (CDC) and the Southern Nevada Health District (SNHD).
-In addition, Wynn Resorts has independently engaged as a consultant, Dr. Rebecca Katz, Director of the Center for Global Health Science and Security at Georgetown University Medical Center.
+Our policies and procedures follow recommendations from the U.S. Centers for Disease Control and Prevention (CDC), the Southern Nevada Health District (SNHD) and the Gaming Control Board (GCB).
+In addition, Wynn Resorts has independently engaged three leading public health medical professionals and fellows of Georgetown and Johns Hopkins Universities.

 For the health and safety of our employees, guests and community, Wynn Las Vegas and Encore are temporarily closed.
+We will announce our re-opening date as soon as it is confirmed.
 Please check back for updates.

 WYNN RESORTS TO TEMPORARILY CLOSE WYNN LAS VEGAS